-Home » Recipe Index » Drinks » Butterfly Pea Flower Tea
+Home » Recipe Index » Asian Drink Recipes – Milk Tea, Herbal Teas & Iced Drinks » Butterfly Pea Tea – Easy Herbal Drink Recipe

-A glass of butterfly pea flower tea with ice cubes and some flowers on a tray.
+A glass of blue butterfly pea tea with some ice cubes in it.

 Why You Will Love This Recipe

-• Quick & Easy – This butterfly pea tea comes together in minutes, with a fragrant lemongrass-pandan twist that makes it more refreshing than plain blue tea.
+• Quick & easy with a unique twist – This butterfly pea tea comes together in minutes, infused with fragrant lemongrass and pandan for a refreshing upgrade from plain blue tea.

-• Versatile – Enjoy it hot or iced, or use it as a natural coloring in desserts like cakes, sticky rice, or layered sweets.
-It’s one of the easiest ways to add a stunning blue or purple hue to food.
+• Versatile for drinks and desserts – Enjoy it hot or iced, or use it as a natural coloring for sticky rice, cakes, and Southeast Asian desserts.

 Recipe Ingredients